Year End is a Busy Time for Finance

 Taking this extra step to reconcile the 941 quarterly reports to the totals on the W-3 transmittal will eliminate any potential audit issues with the IRS later.

-The IRS provides general instructions on the preparation of the 2016 W-2’s and W-3 .
-This publication provides information on completing and filing these forms, along with tips on the most common errors, and a section on completing forms W-2c and W-3c, should you discover an error after the initial filing.
+Form W-2 (Wage and Tax Statements) and Form W-3 (Transmittal of Wage and Tax Statement) are both required by all local government entities who pay remuneration for services performed by an employee and are due by January 31, 2019.
+The IRS provides general instructions on the preparation of the 2018 W-2's and W-3, including information on completion and filing, tips on the most common errors, and a section on completing W-2c and W-3c, should you discover an error after the initial filing.

 - Payments to a corporation, including LLC’s (refer to 1099-MISC Instructions)